-WNC offers to all students the following free resources:
+TECH Central offers to all students the following free resources:

 - 1. Getting around HGTC: General information and guidance for enrollment! - 2.
-Use the Online Resource Center (ORC) for COMPASS support, technology education, and online tools. - 3.
+Use the Online Resource Center (ORC) including scheduled technology training, Office 365 support, password resets, and username information. - 3.
 Drop-in technology support or scheduled training in the Center or in class. - 4.
-In-person workshops, online tutorials and more services are available.
+In-person workshops, online tutorials and more services are available. - 5.
+Chat with our staff on TECH Talk, our live chat service.
+TECH Talk can be accessed on the student portal and on TECH Central's website, or by texting questions to (843) 375-8552.